4711 W. Lovers Lane, Bluffview

 1319 Dragon St., Arts District

-Michelle Nussbaumer, the interior designer we collaborated with on the goop pop-up, has a not-to-be-missed showroom of her own.
+Michelle Nussbaumer, the interior designer we collaborated with on the first goop pop-up, has a not-to-be-missed showroom of her own.
 The best part is that it is literally packed to the gills, which makes it feel like an amazing treasure hunt.
-Nussbaumer has nailed a distinctly Texan brand of luxury: You’ll find an eclectic mix of antiques of all ages and styles (her 18th century French tabletop is particularly great), sitting next to African and Middle Eastern tribal relics, Mid-Century modern furniture, and Michelle’s own line of contemporary designs.
-Anyone in the market for top-quality antiques, including copious varieties of porcelain Chinoiserie, would want to move in here.
+Nussbaumer has nailed a distinctly Texan brand of luxury.
+You’ll find an eclectic mix of antiques of all ages and styles (her eighteenth-century French tabletop is particularly great), sitting next to African and Middle Eastern tribal relics, mid-century modern furniture, and Nussbaumer’s own line of contemporary designs.
+Anyone in the market for top-quality antiques, including copious varieties of porcelain chinoiserie, would want to move in here.